kubermatic/docs/content/kubeone/master/architecture/compatibility/_index.en.md

 ## Supported Terraform Versions

-The KubeOne Terraform integration requires Terraform **v0.12.0** or newer.
+The KubeOne Terraform integration requires Terraform **v1.0** or newer.

-Additionally, the [example Terraform configs][terraform-configs] for some providers may require a newer Terraform version:

-* The example Terraform configs for AWS require Terraform **v0.12.10** or newer

 For more details, you can check the `versions.tf` file that comes with the example Terraform configs ([example `versions.tf` file][aws-versions-tf]).